AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

 Moreover, our model can be easily extended to solve multi-domain image-to-image translation problems.
 To control multiple domains in one single model we employ the domain classification loss proposed in StarGAN.
-Thus we follow StarGAN and conduct facial attribute transfer task on this dataset to evaluate the proposed AttentionGAN.
-Results compared with StarGAN are shown in Fig.~\ref{fig:celeba_com}.
-We observe that the proposed AttentionGAN achieves visually better results than StarGAN without changing backgrounds.
+Thus, we follow StarGAN and conduct facial attribute transfer on this dataset to evaluate the proposed AttentionGAN.
+The results compared with StarGAN are shown in Fig.~\ref{fig:celeba_com}.
+We observe that the proposed AttentionGAN achieves visually better results than StarGAN without changing background.

-\textbf{Results on RaFD Dataset.} We follow StarGAN and conduct diversity facial expression translation task on this dataset.
-Results compared against the baselines DIAT, CycleGAN, IcGAN, StarGAN and GANimation are shown in Fig.~\ref{fig:rafd}.
-We observe that the proposed AttentionGAN achieves better results than DIAT, CycleGAN, StarGAN and IcGAN.
-For GANimation, we follow the authors' instruction and use OpenFace~\cite{baltruvsaitis2016openface} to obtain the action units of each face as extra input data.
-Note that the proposed method generate the competitive results compared to GANimation.
-However, GANimation needs action units annotations as extra training data, which limits its practical application.
+\textbf{Results on RaFD.} We follow StarGAN and conduct diversity facial expression translation on this dataset.
+The results compared to the baselines DIAT, CycleGAN, IcGAN, StarGAN, and GANimation are shown in Fig.~\ref{fig:rafd}.
+We observe that the proposed AttentionGAN achieves better results than DIAT, CycleGAN, StarGAN, and IcGAN.
+For GANimation, we follow the authors' instructions and use OpenFace~\cite{baltruvsaitis2016openface} to obtain the action units of each face as extra input data.
+Note that the proposed method generates competitive results compared to GANimation but GANimation needs action units annotations as extra training data limiting its practical application.
 More importantly, GANimation cannot handle other generative tasks such facial attribute transfer as shown in Fig.~\ref{fig:celeba_com}.

-\textbf{Results of Selfie to Anime Translation.} We follow U-GAT-IT~\cite{kim2019ugatit} and conduct selfie to anime translation on the Selfie2Anime dataset.
-Results compared with state-of-the-art methods are shown in Fig.~\ref{fig:se}.
+\textbf{Results of Selfie2Anime.} We follow U-GAT-IT~\cite{kim2019ugatit} and conduct selfie to anime translation on the Selfie2Anime dataset.
+The results compared with state-of-the-art methods are shown in Fig.~\ref{fig:se}.
 We observe that the proposed AttentionGAN achieves better results than other baselines.

-We conclude that even though the subjects in these 4 datasets have different races, poses, styles, skin colors, illumination conditions, occlusions and complex backgrounds, our method consistently generates more sharper images with correct expressions/attributes than existing models.
-We also observe that our AttentionGAN preforms better than other baselines when training data are limited (see Fig.~\ref{fig:celeba}), which also shows that our method is very robust.
+We conclude that even though the subjects in these four datasets have different races, poses, styles, skin colors, illumination conditions, occlusions, and complex backgrounds, our method consistently generates more sharper images with correct expressions/attributes than existing models.
+We also observe that our AttentionGAN performs better than other baselines when training data are limited (see Fig.~\ref{fig:celeba}), which also shows that our method is very robust.